Over 40 Bike Trails, 300+ Miles

 Markham Trailhead has parking, restrooms, and water plus the entrance to the Markham Woods Mountain Bike Trail.
 An historical marker tells of the lost town of Markham and its lumber, turpentine, and agricultural activities.

-Past the trailhead, continue along Markham Road to Longwood-Markham Rd., cross Longwood-Markham and around the barrier for a treat - a 0.4 mile unpaved ride to the Wekiva River.
-Walk down a short path (now quite overgrown) to view the river, some hiking trails also wind through this area.
+Side trip: From Markham Road, go straight across Longwood-Markham Road and around the barrier for a treat - a 0.5 mile unpaved ride to the Wekiva River.
+At the end of the trail, walk down a short path to view the river; some hiking trails also wind through this area.

 Copyright ©BikeOrlando.net.
 All Rights Reserved.